-Plan adoption
+Plan Adoption

-- 80.(1) After considering any submissions in relation to a draft marine spatial plan, the MSPU shall submit the draft plan to the Minister for approval. - (2) Prior to approving the Plan, the Minister shall hold a public consultation regarding the MSP. - (3) After the public consultation process is concluded, the Minister may - (a) direct any necessary modifications to be made to the Plan; - (b) approve the Plan with or without amendment; or - (c) refuse to approve the Plan. - (4) Where the Minister approves the Plan, he shall publish a notice of approval in the Official Gazette. - (5) A marine spatial plan comes into operation - (a) on the date on which the notice under subsection (4) is published in the Official Gazette; or - (b) on any later date as may be specified in the notice.
+- 78.(1) After considering any submissions in relation to a draft marine spatial plan, the MSPU shall submit the draft plan to the Minister for approval. - (2) Prior to approving the Plan, the Minister shall hold a public consultation regarding the MSP. - (3) After the public consultation process is concluded, the Minister may - (a) direct any necessary modifications to be made to the Plan; - (b) approve the Plan with or without amendment; or - (c) refuse to approve the Plan. - (4) Where the Minister approves the Plan, he shall publish a notice of approval of the marine spatial plan in the Official Gazette. - (5) A marine spatial plan comes into operation - (a) on a date on which the notice under subsection (3) is published in the Official Gazette; - (b) on any later date specified in the notice. - (6) The MSPU shall, after the Minister's official publication of the plan in the Gazette, publish on the website of MSPU a copy of the marine spatial plan.

-(6) The MSPU shall, after the Minister's official publication of the plan in the Gazette, publish on the website of MSPU a copy of the marine spatial plan.
+Plan Modification or Amendment

-Plan modification or amendment
+79.(1) Any amendment to the marine spatial plan shall first be approved by the Minister.
+The Minister may approve such an amendment at any time.

-- 81.(1) Any amendment to the marine spatial plan shall first be approved by the Minister. - (2) There shall be public consultation prior to amendment of a marine spatial plan.
+(2) There shall be public consultation prior to amendment of a marine spatial plan.

-Plan revocation
+Plan Revocation

-- 82.(1) The Minister may revoke the marine spatial plan, where he considers it appropriate to do so. - (2) Where the Minister revokes the marine spatial plan, he shall publish a notice of revocation, together with the reason for revocation in the Official Gazette, and the marine plan concerned ceases to have effect on the date of such publication. - (3) The Minister may also take such further steps as he considers appropriate to ensure that the revocation of the marine spatial plan concerned is brought to the attention of interested persons. - (4) Following the revocation of a marine spatial plan, the Minister shall ensure the adoption of a new marine spatial plan, so that an existing marine spatial plan is not revoked unless a prospective one is prepared and is ready for implementation. - (5) In this section, "interested person" means any person appearing to the Minister to be likely to be interested in, or affected by, the withdrawal of the marine spatial plan.
+- 80.(1) The Minister may revoke the marine spatial plan, where he considers it appropriate to do so. - (2) Where the Minister revokes the marine spatial plan, he shall publish a notice of revocation, together with the reason for revocation in the Official Gazette, and the marine plan concerned ceases to have effect on the date of such publication. - (3) The Minister shall also take such further steps as he considers appropriate to ensure that the revocation of the marine spatial plan concerned is brought to the attention of interested persons. - (4) Following the revocation of a national marine spatial plan, the Minister shall ensure the adoption of a new marine spatial plan, so that an existing marine spatial plan is not revoked unless a prospective one is prepared and implementation-ready. - (5) Hereunder "interested persons" mean - (a) any persons appearing to the Minister to be likely to be interested in, or affected by, the withdrawal of the marine spatial plan concerned; - (b) members of the general public.